Where to Go, What to Do for a Fourth-Filled Weekend

 GOLETA

-» Elks Lodge Family Fun Fair: Santa Barbara Elks Lodge from 11 a.m. to 5 p.m.
-The event includes music, an arts and crafts fair, bingo, pony rides, children’s crafts areas and a barbecue.
-Santa Barbara Elks Lodge is at 150 N. Kellogg Ave. and offers free admission to the Family Fun Fair.

 » Goleta Fireworks Festival: Girsh Park from 4 p.m. to 9:30 p.m.
-The annual event is held at the park, 7050 Phelps Road, behind Camino Real Marketplace, and includes live entertainment, food and activities for kids.
+The annual event is held at 7050 Phelps Road behind Camino Real Marketplace in Goleta and includes live entertainment, food and activities for kids.
 Musical performers include Imagine, a Beatles tribute band, Dew Drops and Young Singers Club.
 Tickets are available at the gates for $6 for adults and $4 for children ages 3 to 12.

-» Montecito Firefighters Association Pancake Breakfast: Montecito Fire Station 1 from 7:30 to 10:30 a.m.
-This fundraiser’s proceeds will benefit the Montecito Firefighter’s Charitable Foundation.
-Tickets can be purchased for $8 in or at the door at Montecito Fire Station 1, 595 San Ysidro Road.
+» Elks Lodge Family Fun Fair: Santa Barbara Elks Lodge from 11 a.m. to 5 p.m.
+The event includes music, an arts and crafts fair, bingo, pony rides, children’s crafts areas and a barbecue.
+Santa Barbara Elks Lodge is at 150 N. Kellog Ave. in Goleta and offers free admission to the Family Fun Fair.

 SOLVANG